mit-pdos/grove-artifact/README.md

 theorems described in section 4.4.

 These parts live in their own git repos, both included here as git submodules:

 * the `gokv` repo and submodule contains the Go implementations of the distributed systems components as well as scripts for the performance evaluation of GroveKV.
 * the `perennial` repo contains the Grove separation logic library and the specs+proofs of the code in the `gokv` repo.

 # Set up machines
-This artifact, particularly the performance evaluation, is primarily meant to be run on CloudLab, using this
+This artifact, specifically the performance evaluation, is primarily meant to be run on CloudLab, using this
 [cloudlab profile](https://www.cloudlab.us/instantiate.php?profile=23d8454f-fa5d-11ed-b28b-e4434b2381fc&rerun_instance=73cfbf01-2bc4-11ee-9f39-e4434b2381fc)
 There should be 8 nodes of type `d430` running `UBUNTU 20.04`.